Upper Westside Atlanta Magazine

 April 2026

-Whether you work a traditional 9am-5pm, are a stay at home parent, or have flexible hours; many of us experience the tension of everyday life.
-Atlanta traffic, the bombardment of our news or even social events can lead to stress in the body.
-While going to your local yoga studio or workout facility can provide an outlet to relieve anxiety, many of us still struggle with how to bring a sense of calm into our homes once we leave our work day behind.
-Thankfully, there are a few simple practices that can bring zen to the mind and body with just a few moments of intention.
+Whether you work a traditional 9am-5pm, are a stay-at-home parent, or have flexible hours, many of us experience the tension of everyday life.
+Atlanta traffic, the bombardment of our news, or even social events can lead to stress in the body.
+While attending your local yoga studio or workout facility can provide an outlet for stress relief practices, many of us still struggle with how to bring a sense of calm into our homes once we leave our workday behind.
+Thankfully, there are a few simple mindfulness techniques that can bring zen to the mind and body with just a few moments of intention.
 Our bodies are wired to move toward familiar chaos, but with these simple tools, we can enjoy unfamiliar peace.

-Meditation can be an easy entry point into becoming aware of our thoughts, feelings and sensations that allow you to slow down and reduce stress.
+Meditation can be an easy entry point into becoming aware of our thoughts, feelings, and sensations, allowing you to slow down and reduce stress.
 While there are many apps that can guide you through meditations, no technology is necessary to begin.
 Upon waking, instead of reaching for your phone, try sitting up in bed either with crossed legs or with your feet firmly set on the floor.
 Close your eyes.
 Then, begin by taking 5-10 deep breaths.
-Without judgement, notice any thought or emotion.
+Without judgment, notice any thought or emotion.
 It may help to begin by scanning your body for tension or tightness.
-This awareness can lead to deeper connections both in the mind and body, which will allow you to move through your day with clarity and greater focus.
+This awareness can lead to deeper connections both in the mind and body, allowing you to move through your day with clarity and greater focus.
 Like anything else, meditation is a practice.
 I encourage you to begin with 3 minutes, then move up gradually.
 If it helps, you can even set a timer!

 Copyright © 2025 SDB-360 | Upper Westside Atlanta Magazine